edisonaugusthy/games/README.md

 - Authentication and authorization
 - Testcases
 - Pagination/virtual Scroll
-- Better validations on UI and Backend
+- Better validations on UI(forms) and Backend
 - Better use of cloud functions and its rules
 - Better handling of the environment variables
 - Class and Usecase diagrams